Electric guitars

 To cut to the chase, we can say that a changing magnetic field

-generates electricity.
+generates or "induces" electricity.
 It's also true that a changing

 electric field generates magnetism.
 If you feed electricity through